OpenFn/ConSoSci/docs/5-asana.md

    OpenFn.org and automatically triggers the next (third) job.

 ⚠ *Notes for developers:*
-- This `B. Fetch Kobo Grievance Data` job is linked to the Github file [`/asana/PullKoboGrievanceData.js`](https://github.com/WCS-ConsTech/OpenFn-GrievanceRedressMechanism/blob/master/asana/PullKoboGrievanceData.js)
+- An example of this `B. Fetch Kobo Grievance Data` job is linked to the Github file [`/asana/PullKoboGrievanceData.js`](https://github.com/OpenFn/ConSoSci/blob/master/asana/PullKoboGrievanceData.js).
 - On OpenFn.org this job is configured with the `http` adaptor and a `cron` trigger.
 - See below for a screenshot of how it might look configured on the platform.